statichunt/geeky-hugo/exampleSite/content/blog/how-to-create-online-courses.md

 ---
-title: "Elearning Course Creation"
+title: "Learn How to Create Online Courses"
-description: "Learn how to create and launch successful online courses.
+description: "Learn how to create online courses successfully.
 Master elearning strategies, engage your audience, and turn your expertise into income today."
 date: "2019-10-20T18:19:25+06:00"
 image: "images/post/create-online-courses.jpg"
 categories: ["monetizing"]